MikeMalenkov2005/BaseLayer/README.md

 - `OS_Exit` exits the current process without calling 'atexit' functions.
 - `OS_GetExecutablePath` returnes a path to the current executable.

+### File API

+- `OS_FileOpen` opens a file with given path, flags and access mode.
+- `OS_FileClose` closes an opened file.
+- `OS_FileTell` gets the current position in an opened file.
+- `OS_FileSeek` moves the current position in an opened file.
+- `OS_FileSize` gets the size of an opened file.
+- `OS_FileRead` reads data into a STR buffer from an opened file.
+- `OS_FileWrite` writes a STR to an opened file.
+- `OS_FileExists` checks if there is a file with a given path.
+- `OS_FileRename` changes the path to a file.
+- `OS_FileDelete` deletes a file with a given path.
+- `OS_FileCreateDir` creates a directory with a given path.
+- `OS_FileDeleteDir` deletes a directory with a given path.

 ### Dynamic Linking

 - `OS_LibraryLoad` loads a dynamic library and returnes a handle to it.